netarchivesuite/webdanica/webapp_install.md

 WEBDANICA_HOME=/usr/local/webdanica-home
 export WEBDANICA_HOME
 ```
-Furthemore the webapp requires two files to be present in the WEBDANICA_HOME directory:
+Furthermore the webapp requires two files to be present in the WEBDANICA_HOME directory:
  * webdanica_settings.xml
  * settings_NAS_Webdanica.xml

-The names of these two files are hardwired into the web.xml of the webdanica webapp.
+Note: The names of these two files are hardwired into the web.xml of the webdanica webapp!

 The webdanica_settings.xml is the primary configuration file for webdanica, whereas the settings_NAS_Webdanica.xml allows webdanica webapp to interface with the
 local webdanica netarchivesuite system.